xuchaoyong/PersonalR-sum-/README.md

-# PersonalR-sum-
-This is my personal Résumé
+This is my personal Résumé including Chinese and English version!